scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 - Enable **Roland GS device** to tell ScummVM to use an MT-32 soundtrack on a GS device.
 This is not supported by all games.
 - If no options are selected, ScummVM treats the device on the port as a General MIDI device.

-If you select an option that does not match the actual device, this may have unintended consequences.
+If you select an option that does not match the actual device, this might have unintended consequences.
 For example, if a game only has support for MT-32 and you have a General MIDI device selected as the **Preferred device** or **Music device**, ScummVM will convert the MT-32 MIDI data to GM-compatible MIDI data.
-While this may work fine for some games, it really depends on how the game has made use of the MT-32.
+While this might work fine for some games, it really depends on how the game has made use of the MT-32.